 The fruit is removed after six months of steeping and the Shiraume Umeshu is left to age for a further two years.
 The result is more complex than your standard Japanese 'plum wine'.

 Review and Tasting

 Fragrant peach, plum, stewed prunes, new soft leather and raisins with faint marzipan.

-Sweet and honeyed with syrupy mouthfeel.
-Rich stewed plum, raisin and faint marzipan are balanced by light acidity.
+Sweet and honeyed with a syrupy mouthfeel.
+Rich stewed plum, sultana, and faint marzipan are balanced by light acidity.

 Long, rich finish with quince and red apple.

-Sweet and syrupy, this rich “plum” sake is a good cocktail sweetener, also imparting flavours of stewed plum, raisin and faint marzipan.
+Sweet and syrupy, this rich "plum" sake is a good cocktail sweetener, also imparting flavours of stewed plum and sultana.